Residency Contact

 Emergency Medicine

-Jeffrey Galyon, PharmD, BCPPSTabitha Brown, PharmD, BCPS, BCCCP
+Tabitha Brown, PharmD, BCPS, BCCCP

-Dr. Brown earned a Bachelor of Science in Biology form the University of Tennessee at Martin and her Doctor of Pharmacy degree from Union University College of Pharmacy in 2020.
-She completed an ASHP=accredited PGY-1 Pharmacy Practice residency at Erlanger Health System in Chattanooga, TN followed by an ASHP-accredited PGY-2 Critical Care residency at Johnson City Medical Center.
+Dr. Brown earned a Bachelor of Science in Biology from the University of Tennessee at Martin and her Doctor of Pharmacy degree from Union University College of Pharmacy in 2020.
+She completed an ASHP-accredited PGY-1 Pharmacy Practice residency at Erlanger Health System in Chattanooga, TN followed by an ASHP-accredited PGY-2 Critical Care residency at Johnson City Medical Center.
 Dr. Brown is dual board certified in pharmacotherapy and critical care, and currently practices as an emergency medicine clinical pharmacist.
 In her free time, she enjoys spending time with her puppy, exploring Chattanooga, and watching hockey.

 Infectious Diseases

-Cyle White, PharmDCyle White, PharmD, BCIDP
+Cyle White, PharmD, BCIDP

-Dr. White serves as the Infectious Diseases Pharmacy Specialist, ID PGY2 Program Director, and an adjunct faculty member at the University of Tennessee College of Pharmacy.
+Dr. White serves as an Infectious Diseases Pharmacy Specialist and an adjunct faculty member at the University of Tennessee College of Pharmacy.
 He completed his Bachelors degree in Biology at Tennessee Tech University in Cookeville, TN and then received his Doctor of Pharmacy degree from the University of Tennessee Health Science Center.
 After pharmacy school, Dr. White completed a two-year ASHP-accredited Pharmacotherapy residency at the University of Tennessee Medical Center and UT College of Pharmacy in Knoxville with a focus in Academia and Infectious Diseases.
 Dr. White provides high level pharmaceutical care for an Infectious Diseases consult service while also running a progressive Antimicrobial Stewardship Program.
 He is an active member in the Tennessee Society of Health-Systems Pharmacy and the Society of Infectious Diseases Pharmacists.
 Personal interests include hiking, traveling and spending time with his family.

 Medicine

-J. Lacie Bradford, PharmD, BCPSJ.
-Lacie Bradford, PharmD, BCPS
+J. Lacie Bradford, PharmD, BCPS

 Family Medicine

 Dr. Bradford received a Bachelor of Science degree from Clemson University and then obtained her Doctor of Pharmacy degree from Union University in Jackson, Tennessee.
 She then completed an ASHP-accredited PGY1 Pharmacy Residency at Jackson-Madison County General Hospital in Jackson, Tennessee.
 She currently practices in collaboration with the University of Tennessee Family Medicine academic teaching service in both the acute care and primary care settings, where she serves as a preceptor for pharmacy students and residents.
 She contributes to medical resident and student education as a faculty member with the Family Medicine Department of the University of Tennessee College of Medicine-Chattanooga.
-In her free time, she enjoys baking, being outside and spending time with her husband and two children.
+In her free time, she enjoys baking, being outside and spending time with her husband and three children.

-Emily Goodwin, PharmD, BCPSEmily Goodwin, PharmD, BCPS
+Emily Goodwin, PharmD, BCPS

 Internal Medicine